Premium rate services (PRS)

 - The PRS Condition.
 A subset of PRS are so called "Controlled PRS" and are subject to the rules set out in the PhonepayPlus Code of Practice.
 The current version of the PRS Condition which regulates PRS is available here.

 - The PhonepayPlus Code of Practice.
 This outlines wide-ranging rules to protect consumers as well as the processes PhonepayPlus applies when regulating the PRS industry.
-The current version of the PhonepayPlus Code of Practice (Eleventh Edition) is available here.
-PhonepayPlus are currently developing the 12th version of their Code.
-More information about the 12th version of the Code can be found here.
+The current version of the PhonepayPlus Code of Practice is available here

 Ofcom has responsibility and accountability for the regulation of premium rate services under the terms of the Communications Act 2003.
 Ofcom has designated PhonepayPlus to deliver the day-to-day regulation of the market, by approving the PhonepayPlus Code of Practice.
 Regulatory strategy, scope and policy are developed in dialogue with PhonepayPlus, but final decisions will rest with Ofcom.

-The relationship between Ofcom and PhonepayPlus is set out in a Formal Framework Agreement, which is available here.
+The relationship between Ofcom and PhonepayPlus is set out in a Memorandum of Understanding.

 The role of PhonepayPlus